 - How big is the growth of your revenue?

 - What is your target?

-Measuring is an important part of KPI reporting.
-It is the primary key that informs you about the success or failure of your work.
-You need to measure the progress made towards the achievement of your target: the number of sales increased (sales performing), the number of new customers or anything in your business you want to measure.
+Measuring is an important part of KPI reporting: it’s the primary key that informs you about the success or failure of your work.
+You need to measure the progress made towards the achievement of your target.
+That could be the increased number of sales or the number of new customers.

-You need to set a target and aim to reach it in a set period.
-You can set more than one targets and create different keys for each of your targets to ensure you measure your progress and then try to achieve your goals.
+You need to pick a target and aim to reach during your set period.
+You can set more than one target and create different keys for each one.
+This way, you’ll be measuring your progress step-by-step and achieve your goals easier.

-You also need to include how often you want to review your plans, and how frequently you want to report your progress.
+You need to decide on how often you want to review your plans and report your progress.